mooc-codes/SFND_2D_Feature_Matching/MP0.md

 }
 ```
 The coordinates of the keypoints is checked against the `cv::Rect` and only the points that lie inside the rectanle are retained.

+### MP.7

+>Count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
+Do this for all the detectors you have implemented.